Biology

 • Urban Planner

 Alumni outcomes data is based on the results of Hofstra’s annual Alumni Outcomes Survey and other reliable sources.
-Of the 1,425 undergraduate students who graduated between August 2019 and May 2020, data was collected via surveys and other reliable sources resulting in knowledge about the outcomes for 69% of the 19-20 undergraduate alumni.
-Salary data is self-reported voluntarily by students and is based upon a 47% response rate for full-time employed undergraduate survey respondents.
+Of the 53 undergraduate students who graduated fromthe biology department between August 2023 and May 2024, data was collected via surveys and other reliable sources resulting in knowledge about the outcomes for 83% of the 23-24 undergraduate biology alumni.
+Salary data is self-reported voluntarily by students and are based upon a 58% response rate for full-time employed undergraduate biology survey respondents.

 See alumni outcome reports in their entirety.